 Did you know that loading speed matters when it comes to SEO?
 It does, and Ubersuggest will keep you informed on your speed, so you can make sure it is up to par.

 Next, Ubersuggest can also give you an SEO audit.
 See what you’re doing right, and what you can do better.
 Ubersuggest will let you know about certain errors it encounters, and offer recommendations, as well.
 When it comes to online marketing and SEO, this tool is really an invaluable little helper.

-At first glance, compared to some free keyword research tools, Keyword In is a little lackluster in what it has to offer.
+At first glance, compared to some free keyword research tools, Scott Suggest is a little lackluster in what it has to offer.
 The site has two options: to generate keywords or to generate domain names.
-Keyword In could be fantastic for a beginner, however.
+Scout Suggest could be fantastic for a beginner, however.
 All it takes is the click of a mouse, and there are endless keyword variations to discover.

 Moz is another great keyword research tool if you’d like to find out what keywords your competition is ranking for.
 You can also use the tool to search for new keywords you might not yet have thought of.